Day 36: The kingdom of God will be…given to a people who will produce its fruit

 Vineyard Metaphor

-One of the three metrics used to declare a vineyard sustainable is economics.
-The vineyard must produce enough good fruit to be economically viable.
-If it is not economically viable, if it is not producing fruit, the vineyard is simply unsustainable.
+One of the three metrics used to declare a winery sustainable is economics.
+The vineyards must produce enough good fruit, to make enough good wine, for the winery to be economically viable.
+If it is not economically viable, if the wine is not sold for a profit , the winery is simply unsustainable.

 Reflection and Meditation